maga1029/WasteX/README.md

 -Consideration of Waste Density and Growth Rate: Factors in waste density and growth rate to ensure efficient waste management.

 -Maximum Number of Enabled Landfills: Restricts the number of active landfills to a maximum of 3.

+-Visualization of maps with geographic coordinates.

+-Interactive interface with buttons to control the behavior of the legend and visualized objects.

+-Two maps available for result visualization.

 ## Requirements